European bee-eater

 The European bee-eater (Merops apiaster) is a bird species in the bee-eater family, Meropidae.
-It breeds in southern and central Europe, northern and southern Africa, and western Asia.
+It has the largest range of any bee-eater species, breeding in southern and central Europe, northern and southern Africa, and western Asia.
 Except for the resident southern African population, the species is strongly migratory, wintering in tropical Africa.
 This species occurs as a spring overshoot north of its usual range, with occasional breeding in northern Europe.

 Taxonomy and systematics

 The European bee-eater was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under its current binomial name Merops apiaster.
 The genus name Merops (μέροψ) is Ancient Greek for "bee-eater", and apiaster is Latin, also meaning "bee-eater", from apis, "bee".

 Description

 This species, like other bee-eaters, is a richly coloured, slender bird.
 It has brown and yellow upper parts, whilst the wings are green and the beak is black.
 It can reach a length of 27–29 cm, including the two elongated central tail feathers, and weigh 44–78 g (52 g on average).
 Sexes are alike.
 Female tends to have greener rather than gold feathers on shoulders.
 Non-breeding plumage is much duller and with a blue-green back and no elongated central tail feathers.
 Juvenile resembles a non-breeding adult, but with less variation in the feather colours.
 Adults begin to moult in June or July and complete the process by August or September.
 There is a further moult into breeding plumage in winter in Africa.